 I was excited about the idea of an eBay dropshipping business but I had to be sure that we could do it with an initial capital investment of…well….$0 cash.

-The basic idea of a dropshipping eBay business is the fact that it’s almost “free” to start.
+The basic idea of an eBay dropshipping business is the fact that it’s almost “free” to start.
 I put free in brackets because it’s still an immense time investment and you have to be ready to make this sort of sacrifice.
 There are always other alternative things to do with your time that may be more worth the money.

-The Actual Steps we Took (spent time…not money)
+The Actual 7 Steps we Took to start eBay dropshipping